Sebastian1981/DataAnalytics/index.md

 ## My Personal Background
 I am passionate Data Scientist and former researcher with more than 10 years of experience in academic research applying profound knowledge in medical physics, maths and statistics to solve many real-world challenges in applied medical imaging.
-After academie, I gained a wide range of experience in the renewable energy industry in the role of a data scientist implementing machine learning models and consulting various departments for the development of data-driven solutions.
+After academia, I gained a wide range of experience in the renewable energy industry in the role of a data scientist implementing machine learning models and consulting various departments for the development of data-driven solutions.

 My favourite quote:
 *“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong.” ― Richard P. Feynman ―*